 Will meditation help me relax?

 Let's first dispel a myth: meditation is not a quick fix to help you relax when you feel stressed.
 It is not a band-aid you slap on as first aid after a stressful day.
 Meditation, practiced regularly and diligently, is a deep fix that works at the roots of stress.
 And over time it is proven to work wonders for stress.
 But a given meditation session may or may not be relaxing.
 Sometimes it is agitating, uncomfortable, emotionally challenging and just no fun.
 But that is part of the process for getting the long-term benefits.
+And after all, the goal is not to be able to relax when you are sitting perfectly still with your eyes closed in a quiet space.
+The goal is to be relaxed, stress-free, and happy when you are out and about, interacting with people, and living your life.

 Is meditation/mindfulness a religion?